cjug/cjug-meeting-intro/sections/cjug.md

 ## What is the CJUG?
 Chicago Java Users Group is dedicated to the helping you.

-* We're here to help the Java Professional.
+* We're here to help the Java professional
 * Make Chicago the best place to be a Java developer
 * Hacker nights, Mentor/Apprenticeship initiatives
 * Making a difference in the Java community